 - The Ministry of Health is responsible for health care and welfare, health-enhancing physical activity and health policy, initiation and delivery of frameworks for action plans/programmes, guidelines and subsidies.
 In addition, creating and maintaining links with other ministries and sectors concerning physical activity promotion is one of their tasks. - The Croatian Health Insurance Fund is a public institution whose rights, obligations and responsibilities are defined by the Mandatory Health Insurance Act and CHIF's Statute, with the Croatian Ministry of health in charge of legal oversight.
-The CHIF structure consists of the Directorate and four regional offices (Zagreb, Osijek, Split, Rijeka) which administrate the operation of 16 regional branches on 134 locations.
+The CHIF structure consists of the Directorate and four regional offices (Zagreb, Osijek, Split, Rijeka) which administer the operation of 16 regional branches on 134 locations.
 The framework of mandatory health insurance covers around 4 300 000 insured persons (99.7%), while the supplemental health insurance covers around 2 500 000 insured persons.
-The vision of the healthcare system from the CHIF perspective is to become a health system where quality healthcare is available to everyone, according to the principles of comprehensiveness, accessibility, and solidarity and the mission is to rationally invest the funds of insured persons in quality and efficient health services and programs that will add years to life and health to years - The Croatian Institute of Public Health is a central public health institution in Croatia and the region.
-This development vision is a commitment arising from the role the Institute has within and beyond the framework of our healthcare system, and it is enabled by the high level of knowledge, professionalism and work dedication of our professionals, scientists, and employees.
+The vision of the healthcare system from the CHIF perspective is to become a health system where quality healthcare is available to everyone, according to the principles of comprehensiveness, accessibility and solidarity, and the mission is to rationally invest the funds of insured persons in quality and efficient health services and programmes that will add years to life and health to years - The Croatian Institute of Public Health is a central public health institution in Croatia and the region.
+This development vision is a commitment arising from the role the Institute has within and beyond the framework of the healthcare system, and it is enabled by the high level of knowledge, professionalism and work dedication of professionals, scientists and employees.
 The way to this development vision of the Croatian Institute of Public Health was paved by its long history.
 The Institute's fundamental mission is to enable clear and efficient recognition of current population public health problems and anticipation of future trends while ensuring prerequisites for their efficient management, all with the basic goal of preserving and enhancing the health of the population.
 The Croatian Institute of Public Health performs activities relating to the epidemiology of infectious diseases and mass non-communicable diseases, public health, health education, promotion and disease prevention, health ecology, microbiology, school medicine, mental health and addiction prevention.
 In order to achieve the fundamental purpose of a public health system, the preservation and enhancement of population health, it is essential to have good cooperation, coordination, and partnership between stakeholders on national, regional and local levels, which is where the public health institutes network becomes crucial.
-Internationally the Institute cooperates with the World Health Organisation as well as other relevant international and European bodies, institutions, and organisations.
-Achieving the fundamental purpose of a public health system requires a general acceptance of the equally available health concept, reducing inequality in all polyclinics and sectors, as well as perceiving health investment as the most cost-effective investment into society's growth and development. - Regional Public Health Institutes There are 21 regional public health institutes.
-According to the Health Care Act, a regional self-administration Institute of Public Health is the dedicated health institution for public health in the area under that regional self administration.
-Among the services the institute offers in the area of the regional self administration are an epidemiological service, microbiology, public health, health ecology, school medicine, mental health protection and addiction prevention and outpatient care.
+Internationally the institute cooperates with the World Health Organisation as well as other relevant international and European bodies, institutions, and organisations.
+Achieving the fundamental purpose of a public health system requires a general acceptance of the equally available health concept, reducing inequality in all polyclinics and sectors, as well as perceiving health investment as the most cost-effective investment into society's growth and development.

+- Regional Public Health Institutes There are 21 regional public health institutes.
+According to the Health Care Act, a regional self-administration Institute of Public Health is the dedicated health institution for public health in the area under that regional self-administration.
+Among the services the institute offers in the area of the regional self-administration are an epidemiological service, microbiology, public health, health ecology, school medicine, mental health protection and addiction prevention and outpatient care. - The Ministry of Science and Education is responsible for the primary, secondary and tertiary education, research institutions and sports - The Ministry of Tourism and Sport is responsible for the development of recreational sport programmes and facilities and encouraging children and young people to engage in day-to-day physical activity